#WEUNITUS

 examMode

-The final exam consists of an oral test aimed to assess the acquired knowledge and the ability to solve practical exercises.
+The final exam consists of a written and oral test aimed to assess the acquired knowledge and the ability to solve practical exercises.
 To pass the exam students must be able, at least sufficiently, to reconstruct autonomously the main notions of financial economics so that to undertake possible further studies with a high degree of autonomy.

 books